10 March 2026

 Meditation on the mystery of Christ’s suffering.

 First time I heard somebody talk about meditating on divine mysteries, I didn’t understand what she was talking about.
-“She” was a Roman Catholic who was encouraging her fellow Catholics to do that, and I was a Protestant kid who was raised to believe Catholics were heretic.
-I don’t believe that anymore, but at the time, I wasn’t inclined to give my Catholic sisters and brothers the benefit of the doubt: I was pretty sure she was talking about some weird spiritual practice that’d lead people astray.
+“She” was a Roman Catholic who was encouraging her fellow Catholics to do that… and I was a Protestant kid who was raised to believe Catholics are heretic.
+I definitely don’t believe that anymore, but at the time, I wasn’t inclined to give my Catholic sisters and brothers the benefit of the doubt: I was pretty sure she was talking about some weird spiritual practice that’d lead people astray.

-Meditate on atonement and salvation.
+So, meditate on atonement and salvation.

 Hebrews 9.23-28 CSB